-As international symposiums, educational programs and publications increasingly turn their focus to issues of curating performance, SLIPPAGE: PERFORMANCE, CULTURE AND TECHNOLOGY at Duke University hosted a two-day event June 27-28, 2015, to address how curatorial practice and live arts presenting engages with and can further relate to the particular concerns of audiences and artists of color.
+As international symposiums, educational programs and publications increasingly turn their focus to issues of curating performance, SLIPPAGE: PERFORMANCE, CULTURE AND TECHNOLOGY at Duke University hosted a twoday event June 27-28, 2015, to address how curatorial practice and live arts presenting engages with and can further relate to the particular concerns of audiences and artists of color.

-Configurations in Motion Position Paper Presentation Photo: Dasha A. Chapman performers, curators, scholars, presenters, funders and managers from throughout the United States to examine and discuss how their work involves, invests, and can further support the creative growth of people of color, with special attention to communities of African, Caribbean, and Latin@ interests.
+Configurations in Motion: Performance Curation and Communities of Color gathered performers, curators, scholars, presenters, funders and managers from throughout the United States to examine and discuss how their work involves, invests, and can further support the creative growth of people of color, with special attention to communities of African, Caribbean, and Latin@ interests.